Vision + Mission

 You can expect to find ways to own your personal faith, get connected with new friends, and serve in a way that makes a difference in your community and world.

-Please do not register if within 10 days prior to the service you have had direct contact with someone testing positive for COVID-19, you’ve tested positive or are pending test results yourself, or are experiencing symptoms.
+We kindly ask that you please not attend in-person if within 10 days prior to the service you have had direct contact with someone testing positive for COVID-19 and are not vaccinated, you’ve tested positive or are pending test results yourself, or are experiencing symptoms.
 In compliance with local regulations, a face covering is required for all attendees over the age of 3.
 Please wear your mask for the duration of the service.

 Thanks for journeying with us, and we can’t wait to see you!